OpenSC/OpenSC/.github/ISSUE_TEMPLATE.md

     #debug_file = opensc-debug.log
 ```

-Please use [Gist](https://gist.github.com/) or a similar code paster for longer logs.
+Please use a Gist (https://gist.github.com/) or a similar code paster for longer logs.
 Before pasting here, remove your sensitive data from your log (e.g. PIN code or certificates).

 ```
 Paste Log output with less than 10 lines here (between the backticks)